hashicorp/nomad/website/source/guides/load-balancing/nginx.html.md

   stanza][remote-template] to download an input template from a remote source such as an S3 bucket.

-### Step 4: Run the Nginx Job
+### Step 4: Run the NGINX Job

-We can now register our Nginx job:
+We can now register our NGINX job:

 ```shell
 $ nomad run nginx.nomad